-Ambiq Micro’s Low Power MCU Enables Added Functionality in Misfit’s Next-Generation Wearable Without Sacrificing Battery Life
+Ambiq’s Low Power SoC Enables Added Functionality in Misfit’s Next-Generation Wearable Without Sacrificing Battery Life

-Ambiq Micro, the leader in ultra-low power solutions, today announced Misfit, Inc. has selected the Apollo microcontroller (MCU) as the ‘brain’ in the Misfit Shine 2 Fitness and Sleep Monitor.
+Ambiq®, the leader in ultra-low power solutions, today announced Misfit, Inc. has selected the Apollo system on chip (SoC) as the ‘brain’ in the Misfit Shine 2 Fitness and Sleep Monitor.

 Announced just last week, the next-generation Misfit Shine 2 provides new features, functions and capabilities without sacrificing its market leading 6-months of battery life.
 Shine 2 tracks activity and sleep more accurately with a 3-axis accelerometer and newly added 3-axis magnetometer, displays progress and tells time in a halo of rainbow-colored lights, and gets users motivated with Misfit Move, a feature that encourages users to be active with a vibrational nudge.
 Text and call notifications and a silent vibration alarm are also new with Shine 2.

 The Misfit Shine 2 also incorporates dramatically improved touch responsiveness with capacitive sensing technology, faster syncing, and extended Bluetooth range.
 Its 12 lights display over 16 million colors and are bright enough to be seen in direct sunlight.